iron-vault-plugin/iron-vault/docs/Other Features/Rulesets and Homebrew.md

 Note that, in addition, you might need to enable `Settings > Files and links > Detect all file extensions` in order for .json files to show up in your vault.
 The file will be there, you just won't see it.

-#### Custom Source Folders (experimental)
+#### Custom Source Folders

 Iron Vault bundles the Datasworn compiler-- with some enhancements-- allowing you to compose homebrew content from files in a variety of formats.

 Iron Vault will attempt to compile each subfolder of your Homebrew directory as a custom Datasworn package, using the folder name as the package id.

+> [!INFO] Custom Source Folders are a new feature and under active development.
+> While functionality that is in place should generally work as described, some functionality is still rough around the edges.
+We welcome constructive feedback, bug reports, and contributions!
-##### Using custom content
+##### Including custom content in your campaign

 To use such a package, you'll need to make sure it is included in your campaign's playset.
-For example, if you have a folder `Homebrew/mycontent`, you'll want to make sure your playset has a line like `*:mycontent/**` to ensure that all of your custom content is available.
+For example, if you have a folder `Homebrew/mycontent`, you'll want to make sure your [[Campaigns/Playsets/index|playset]] has a line like `*:mycontent/**` to ensure that all of your custom content is available.

-In this experimental release, you will not see changes to your content immediately reflected in Iron Vault.
-To recompile and reload your content, use the `Reload homebrew and datasworn data` command (or reload your vault).
+Alternatively, use the [[#Campaign-specific custom content]] feature to add content that is included automatically.

+> [!HINT] Content refreshes automatically
+> When you change files in a custom source folder, Iron Vault recompiles that package automatically.
+This also means that if a change causes a file to fail compilation, that file's content (such as an oracle) will become unavailable immediately.
+We recommend keeping the Homebrew Inspector sidebar tab open while editing so you can see errors as they occur.
 ##### Creating custom content

 We support three kinds of files, currently: